Dimension-Free Multimodal Sampling via Preconditioned Annealed Langevin Dynamics: Introduction

-These challenges have led to annealed Langevin dynamics (ALD).
-Building on the empirical success of annealing-based strategies \cite{kirkpatrick1983optimization, gelfand1990sampling, neal2001annealed}, the ALD scheme considered here simulates Langevin dynamics starting from a heavily regularized (hence easier-to-sample) distribution and then gradually reduces the smoothing until it approaches the desired target \cite{song2019generative, block2020generative}.
-ALD is often reported to improve exploration across modes and to yield substantially better finite-time sampling accuracy \cite{song2020improved,zilberstein2022annealed, sun2024provable}, and recent theoretical work has begun to clarify why annealing can outperform classical Langevin under minimal assumptions---sometimes turning worst-case sampling complexity upper bounds from exponential to polynomial \cite{guo2024provable}.
-Nevertheless, important questions remain open---especially whether sampling can remain uniformly stable as the dimension increases, without incurring substantially longer mixing times.
-This question has been the object of many studies for classical Langevin \cite{cotter2013mcmc, durmus2017fast}, but has not yet been rigorously addressed for ALD, except under strong regularity assumptions on the target distribution \cite{cattiaux2025diffusion}.
-Yet robustness is most critical in multimodal regimes, where classical Langevin can fail.
+These challenges motivate annealed Langevin dynamics (ALD) as a sampling procedure.
+Building on the empirical success of annealing-based methods \cite{kirkpatrick1983optimization,gelfand1990sampling,neal2001annealed}, ALD applies Langevin dynamics along a path of intermediate distributions: it starts from a heavily smoothed, and hence easier-to-sample, law, and then gradually removes the smoothing until the path approaches the desired target \cite{song2019generative,block2020generative}.
+Empirically, this annealing strategy is often reported to improve exploration across modes and to yield substantially better finite-time sampling accuracy \cite{song2020improved,zilberstein2022annealed, sun2024provable}.
+Recent work has begun to clarify why ALD can outperform classical Langevin under minimal assumptions, showing that annealing can improve worst-case complexity bounds for reaching a prescribed Kullback--Leibler accuracy from exponential to polynomial dependence on dimension \cite{guo2024provable}.
+Such bounds, however, may still deteriorate as the dimension increases.
+This leaves open the stronger question of whether ALD can provide dimension-uniform sampling guarantees, as required when finite-dimensional approximations of an infinite-dimensional multimodal target are progressively refined.
+This question has been studied extensively for Langevin diffusion \cite{hairer2005analysis, hairer2007analysis}, but has not yet been rigorously addressed for ALD.
+Dimension-robustness, however, is most critical in multimodal sampling problems, where classical Langevin can fail.